city of greenville sc

 Follow the Mayor on

-has the goal of making the city of Greenville "the most beautiful and livable
+the goal of making the city of Greenville “the most beautiful and livable city in

-city in America."
-He has emphasized neighborhood revitalization, economic
+America.”
+He has emphasized neighborhood revitalization, economic development, and

 Key strategic projects include: removal of the Camperdown Bridge and creation of

-(Mast General Store), a downtown baseball stadium (Fluor Field), river front
+General Store), a downtown baseball stadium (Fluor Field), riverfront development

-development and a bike and walking trail system throughout the city, public art
+and initiation of a bike and walking trail system (Swamp Rabbit Trail) throughout

-initiatives along Main Street, record annexations, and a model infrastructure
+the City, public art initiatives along Main Street, record annexations, and a model

-Greenville High School, Wake Forest University and the University of South
+High School, Wake Forest University and the University of South Carolina Law School.